hassan-a-alkhalifah/taproom-react-mock/README.md

 * Had trouble setting up and working with style-jsx.
 Seems to have been a version error.
 Also, it seems you cannot target a tag provide by the Link tags.
 Using CSS incline styles seems to be the only get around.
 * Tried injecting base64 converted imaged into json, but won't work.
 For the time being, I used image url paths for the image src value.
 I kept the saved images, as we should be learning more about how to work with base64 converted images soon and using firebase as a way to store and retrieve them.
 * Took some time planning on how to integrated additional CRUD functionality, via updated and delete beer taps.
 I decided to use the App components as the foundation to house state.
 So I converted if from a static function into a class with various methods and constructor to pass stateful data back and forth from this location.
-I was able to accomplish updating taps, but didn't have time to code up the functionality to delete them yet.
+I was able to accomplish updating deleting taps.
 * I did attempt to use a file input for images, but struggled on the concept, so I defaulted to users using a image url address for the time being

 ## User Stories